-Overallotment Option to Purchase Additional Shares
+Option to Purchase Additional Shares

-We have granted to the underwriters an option to purchase up to 1,000,050 additional shares of common stock at the public offering price, less the underwriting discount, in this offering of common stock.
+We have granted to the underwriters an option to purchase up to 810,000 additional shares of common stock at the public offering price, less the underwriting discount, in this offering of common stock.
 This option is exercisable for a period of 30 days.
-The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the sale of common stock offered hereby.
 To the extent that the underwriters exercise this option, the underwriters will purchase additional shares from us in approximately the same proportion as shown in the table above.